RanaAbdulrhman/ShoeEcommerceWeb/README.md

     git clone https://github.com/RanaAbdulrhman/ShoeEcommerceWeb
 ```
 4. Open the link: [localhost/phpmyadmin]
-5. click on new at side navbar.
-6. In phpMyAdmin, add a new database and name it as (ecommerce).
+5. Add a new database and name it as (ecommerce).
-7. Import the file (ecommerce.sql) to your phpMyAdmin.
+6. Import the file (ecommerce.sql) to your phpMyAdmin.
-8. Access the website in the browser via the link: [http://localhost/shoeEcommerceWeb].
+7. Access the website in the browser via the link: [http://localhost/shoeEcommerceWeb].

 # Screenshots :camera:
 ## Homepage